Avinash10988/Function-errorMetacrafters/README.md

 Once the contract is deployed, you can interact with it through its functions:

-1. Call `setValueWithRequirement(_value)` to set a new numerical value, ensuring it is greater than zero.
+1. Call `function setPositiveValue(uint _value)` to set a new numerical value, ensuring it is greater than zero.

-2. Call `setValueWithAssertion(_newValue)` to double the current value and verify the invariant condition.
+2. Call `function increaseValueWithAssertion(uint _newValue)` to double the current value and verify the invariant condition.

-3. Call `withdrawWithRevert()` to withdraw the entire value and handle exceptional cases.
+3. Call `function withdrawWithZeroCheck()` to withdraw the entire value and handle exceptional cases.

 ## Security Considerations